 Awards for production grants last for one to three years and may range from $100,000 to $650,000.
 In rare circumstances, Chairman’s Special Awards of up to $1 million are available for large-scale, collaborative, multiformat projects that will reach broad portions of the public.

 Although cost sharing is not required, NEH is rarely able to support the full costs of projects approved for funding.
 In most cases, Media Projects grants cover no more than 50 - 60 percent of project costs.

-Development Grants notice
+Development and Production Grants Website